visionsofparadise/kademlia-table/README.md

 Remove a node using its id.

+Returns `true` if the node is removed.
+Returns `false` if the node does not exist.

 #### `table.nodes`

 Returns all nodes from table as an array.
 Ordered from closest to furthest buckets.